kmmramos/StringArrayProblems/README.md

 Problem Four:
 Given a string, determine if it is almost a palindrome.
 A string is almost a palindrome if it becomes a palindrome by removing 1 letter.
 Consider only alphanumeric characters and ignore case sensitivity.

+Problem Five:
+Stack token exchange problem where 2 tokens can be exchanged into 1 token.
+You must find the remaining number of tokens after any number of exchange operations.

+Problem Six:
+Find the smallest integer greater than the given number that does not have two consecutive identical digits.